dlustre/dlustre.github.io/content/blog/python-and-progressive-disclosure-of-complexity/index.md

 tags: ["python", "programming", "java", "metaprogramming"]
 ---

 After hearing DHH talk about how [Ruby's metaprogramming expanded his mind](https://youtu.be/mTa2d3OLXhg?si=7wkc66P-9Dk0BFjX&t=84), it resonated with my early experiences with Python.
-I will admit that at this point in my programming journey, Python feels somewhat lukewarm and pales in comparison to some of the other languages that are *shinier* and aligns better with the style of programming that I've developed over time (enter Gleam, Elixir, Golang, etc.).
-But it would be remiss not to give Mr. Guido van Rossum's language my gratitude for what its given me.
+I will admit that at this point in my programming journey, Python feels somewhat lukewarm and pales in comparison to some of the other languages that are 'shinier' and align better with the style of programming that I've developed over time (enter Gleam, Elixir, Golang, etc.).
+But I would be remiss not to give Mr. Guido van Rossum's language my gratitude for what its given me.

 <!-- [![DHH on Primeagen](https://img.youtube.com/vi/mTa2d3OLXhg/0.jpg)](https://youtu.be/mTa2d3OLXhg?si=7wkc66P-9Dk0BFjX&t=84)
 *DHH on the TopShelf, where he talks about his programming journey.* -->